Healthy Beverages for Children's Meals

 Why are we not addressing school lunch program?
 They offer sugar filled chocolate milk with EVERY meal they serve!
 This should be.
 Much higher priority than the once or twice a week time they eat out with their parents!

-Bec Harrell asked almost 3 years ago
+Bec Harrell asked over 3 years ago

 Thank you for your question, Bec.